Sperm Whale: Profile and Information

 Sperm whales have been known to live 70 years or more.

-Their reproductive strategy has to do with very stable environmental conditions, strong parental aid to offspring, low birth rate, slow growth, and high longevity.
+Their reproductive strategy involves very stable environmental conditions, strong parental aid to offspring, low birth rate, slow growth, and high longevity.

-The males fight over females and mate with multiple females, but they do not provide paternal care to offsprings.
+The males fight over females and mate with multiple females but do not provide paternal care to offspring.

 The males become sexually mature at 10 years or more of age and move to a higher latitude for a colder environment and more productive feeding.